AinTunez/Exam2Paper/README.md

 * Essay
 * Fill in the Blank

 It does NOT work with, images, links, or complex formatting.
+Be sure to double-check it looks how you want and make any edits before distributing it to students.

 ## Requirements

 Java 8.
 Will run on Java 7 with formatting issues.
 Tested on Windows only.

+## Installation

+1. Download *Exam2Paper.zip*.
+2. Extract the *.JAR* file and accompanying *lib* folder to a known location.

 ## Instructions